The Paramedic program stresses the integration of knowledge and skills required to competently perform pre-hospital advanced life support.

 Admission and Program Requirements

-Submit Application and $30 Application Fee To make sure your classes are the right fit, we consider any previous college credit you've earned, Compass or ACT scores, high school GPA, or an assessment at your registration session.
+Submit Application and $30 Application Fee To make sure your classes are the right fit, we consider any previous college credit you've earned, Accuplacer or ACT scores, high school GPA, or an assessment at your registration session.
 Submit High School Transcripts, College Transcripts, and Test Scores to: Southwest Tech, Attn: Admissions, 1800 Bronson Blvd, Fennimore, WI 53809 Program Requirements

 Prior to July 1 st of your Fall semester each student will need to complete and submit the Health Requirements listed below, to be able to participate in there clinical rotation experience.
 Helpful Academic Background